Last Updated on April 12, 2021

-EDITOR’S NOTE: An update was added to the end of this post in November of 2020 with information on how the greenhouse performed over time.
+EDITOR’S NOTE: Aldi sold this again in April of 2021 for $39.99, which is $5 more than in 2020.
+Also, an update was added toward the end of this post with information on how the greenhouse performed over time and our experience with the warranty service.

 This post contains affiliate links.